Optimize long tasks

 };

-Here, the priority of tasks is scheduled in such a way that browser-prioritized tasks—such as user interactions—can work their way in.
+Here, the priority of tasks is scheduled so that browser-prioritized tasks like user interactions can work their way in.

 When saveSettings() runs, the function schedules the individual function calls using postTask().
 The critical user-facing work is scheduled at high priority, while work the user doesn't know about is scheduled to run in the background.
 This allows for user interactions to execute more quickly, because the work is both broken up and prioritized appropriately.